tristan957/tristan.partin.io/content/blog/no-more-analytics/index.md

   - analytics
 ---

-This page used to Plausible Analytics, but that is no more.
+This page used to use Plausible Analytics, but that is no more.

 <!--more-->